Introduction to Flexbox Essentials

 }

-This property aligns the lines of a flex container when there is additional space in the cross axis.
+This property aligns a flex container’s lines when there is additional space in the cross-axis.
 Its values are: stretch to distribute space after every row; flex-start to stack items towards the cross start; flex-end to stack items towards the cross-end; center to stack items at the center of the cross axis; space-around to equally distribute space around flex items.
 The default value is stretch.

 Now that you know about Flexbox container properties, let’s look at the item properties:

 This property controls the order of appearance of the flex container’s children.
-They are ordered within the flex container by default.
+The default behavior of the flex items is to be ordered within the flex container.

 .flex-item {